Constitutional challenges to the New Deal: Morehead v. New York ex rel. Tipaldo

 The final provocation for New Deal supporters came in the overturning of a New York minimum wage statute on June 1, 1936.
 Morehead v.
 New York ex rel.
 Tipaldo was an important attempt among New Deal supporters to overturn a prior Supreme Court decision prohibiting wage price controls, Adkins v.
 Children's Hospital.
 Felix Frankfurter, who had led the earlier unsuccessful arguments before the Supreme Court, worked carefully to craft the law for the New York legislature so it would stand up to challenges based upon the Adkins opinion.
-The case resulted from the indictment of a Brooklyn laundry owner John Tipaldo, who not only had failed to pay his female employees the required minimum salary ($12.40 per week), but had further hidden his transgression by falsifying his books.
+The case resulted from the indictment of a Brooklyn laundry owner John Tipaldo, who not only had failed to pay his female employees the required minimum salary ($12.40 per week) but had further hidden his transgression by falsifying his books.
 Tipaldo contested the law under which he was charged as unconstitutional and filed for habeas corpus relief.
 The New York Court of Appeals found itself in agreement with Tipaldo, being unable to find any substantial difference between the New York law and the Washington, D.C., law overturned in Adkins.

-How the court split its vote in this case is supportive of challenges to the "switch in time" narrative.
-Justices Brandeis, Stone, and Cardozo (the Three Musketeers) each thought Adkins was incorrectly decided and wanted to overturn it.
+How the Court split its vote in this case is supportive of challenges to the "switch in time" narrative.
+Justices Louis Brandeis, Harlan F. Stone, and Benjamin N. Cardozo (the Three Musketeers) each thought Adkins was incorrectly decided and wanted to overturn it.
 Chief Justice Hughes believed the New York law differed from the law in Adkins and wanted to uphold the New York statute.
 Hughes and the Three Musketeers formed the four members of the minority.

-Justices Van Devanter, McReynolds, Sutherland, and Butler (Four Horsemen of Reaction) found no distinctions and voted to uphold the habeas corpus petition.
+Justices Willis Van Devanter, James Clark McReynolds, George Sutherland, and Pierce Butler (the Four Horsemen of Reaction) found no distinctions and voted to uphold the habeas corpus petition.
 The outcome of the Tipaldo case thus hung in the balance of Justice Roberts's vote.
-Roberts could find no distinction in the two minimum wage laws, but appears to have been inclined to support an overturning of Adkins anyway.
-However, Roberts believed the appellant had not taken issue with the Adkins precedent and failed to challenge it.
+Roberts could find no distinction in the two minimum wage laws, but appears to have been inclined to support an overturning of Adkins anyway; however, Roberts believed the appellant had not taken issue with the Adkins precedent and failed to challenge it.

 Having no "case or controversy" legs upon which to stand, Roberts deferred to the Adkins precedent.
 Roberts and the Four Horsemen formed the five majority who were guided by the laissez-faire doctrine of the Lochner era.
 In short, Morehead struck down the law that set minimum wage for women.

-Roosevelt broke his year-long silence on Supreme Court issues to comment on the Tipaldo opinion:
+Roosevelt broke his year-long silence on Supreme Court issues to comment on the Tipaldo opinion.
+He said "It seems to be very clear, as a result of this decision and former decisions, using this question of minimum wage as an example, that the 'no man's land' where no government—state or federal—can function is being more clearly defined.
+A state cannot do it and the federal government cannot do it."